tonywu6/ferrosaur/docs/src/reference/iterator.md

 > [!NOTE]
 >
-> Due to lifetime restrictions, the returned iterator mutably borrows the
+> Due to lifetime restrictions, the returned iterator mutably borrows the [`JsRuntime`]
-> [`JsRuntime`][JsRuntime] for the entire duration of the iteration.
-This will prevent
+> for the entire duration of the iteration.
+This will prevent you from using it on the
-> you from using it on the produced items until the iterator is dropped.
+> produced items until the iterator is dropped.
 >
 > To be able to use the runtime during iteration, manually call
 > [`next(&mut JsRuntime)`](#pub-fn-nextmut-self-mut-jsruntime---anyhowresultoptiont).